CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.6 Delete and destroy.md

 Swap files or paging partitions may contain sensitive data, such as: Passwords or cryptographic keys.
 However, the paging files and thus also the information contained therein are not protected because they z.
 B. can be read when the hard drive is removed and installed in another IT system.

 In addition, during operation of many applications, files are generated that are not required for productive operation (eg browser history).
 These files may also contain security-related information.
-If paging or temporary files are not securely deleted, unauthorized access to sensitive information, passwords, and keys can be exploited to gain access to other IT systems and data, to gain competitive advantage in the market, or to deliberately spy on user behavior.
+If paging or temporary files are not securely deleted, unauthorized access to sensitive information, passwords, and keys can be used to gain access to other IT systems and data, to gain competitive advantage in the marketplace, or to deliberately spy on user behavior.

 ### 2 5 Unsuitable disposal of data media and documents